threefoldtech/info_grid/src/documentation/system_administrators/getstarted/ssh_guide/ssh_openssh.md

 * Create an SSH Key pair
 * Deploy a 3Node
-  * Choose IPv4 or the Planetary Network
+  * Choose IPv4 or Mycelium
 * SSH into the 3Node
-  * For the Planetary Network, download the Planetary Network Connector

 # Step-by-Step Process with OpenSSH